straightway/peerspace/documentation/PeerspaceMessaging.md

 Peerspace messaging is a layer on top of the Peerspace base.
 It allows users exchanging arbitrary messages.

 ## Channels
 A user may establish a writable uni-directional communication _channel_ using a list.
-Everyone having access to the list's access token can write on that _channel_, so this token can be distributed to other users to grant write access.
+Everyone having access to the list's _access token_ can write on that _channel_, so this token can be distributed to other users to grant write access.

 The read access to that _channel_ is controlled by encryption of the content being sent on that _channel_.
-Everyone who has the decryption key has read access.
+Everyone who has the _content key_ to decrypt the channel content has read access.

+If the encryption key for a channel may be symmetric or asymmetrict.
+It is called the channel's _content token_.
+If it is identical to the _access token_, the channel is called _open channel_, because everyone can read it.
+If a different encryption key is used, the channel is a _closed channel_.

 The following setups exist:
 - _Shout setup_